shotgunsoftware/tk-photoshopcc/extensions/basic/README.md

 framework being loaded by the engine, you'll need to clone the config repo so that you can make changes to it.
 The config used by the engine is the [tk-config-pluginbasic](https://github.com/shotgunsoftware/tk-config-pluginbasic) repo.
-You'll also obviously need to clone the repos for the bundle's you're doing development on.
+Obviously, you'll also need to clone the repos for the bundle's you're doing development on.

 The base configuration is defined in the extension's `info.yml`.
 You will need